Interviews with children.

 After finishing the course, email the certificate of completion you receive to the TA before the due date shown in the SCHEDULE above.
 Failure to complete this task or late submission results in a zero grade for this component of the course.
 No excuse.

 This demo is done as a 2-minute pitch in class following two days of focusing on rapid prototyping (see course schedule above).
 Show us that you can make work, using Grove, any example code that I provided on this course webpage under the heading, "Arduino Code You Can Copy & Paste."
+In class (see scheduling above), you will demo your Grove kit that conveys a manifestation of climate change (e.g., fire, smog, ...) using a sensor and 1 or more actuators, without saying a word!.
+We will then guess which manifestation of climate change your demo is conveying!
 This assignment is Pass or Fail: you receive 5 pts if you pitch a working demo; you receive zero points if you fail to do so.
 If you miss the class for the pitch, then you make and submit a video to our shared folder.
 What to upload: a Word .doc with a link to a video (Vimeo or YouTube) of the working system, uploaded to our shared folder by 11:59pm on the due date shown on this webpage.
 Name your Word .doc [My Name]-Grove-Demo.doc.

 Upload to our shared folder your Concept (for grading, worth 10pts; Grading Rubric) as PowerPoint slides or pdf pages (if you use an application other than PowerPoint to make slides).
 Upload your slide file as [your name]_CONCEPT.xxx, organized as follows: